wp-e-commerce/WP-e-Commerce/readme.md

 About
 -----

-WP e-Commerce is a free opensource WordPress Shopping Cart Plugin that lets customers buy your products, services and digital downloads online.
+WP e-Commerce is a free open-source WordPress Shopping Cart Plugin that lets customers buy your products, services and digital downloads online.

 More details about this plugin features can be found on our website at [getshopped.org](http://getshopped.org/features/).